The Emerging Europe Council is an independent advisory body to the board of directors of Emerging Europe.

 Gergana Passy has been the digital champion of Bulgaria since 2012.
 She is also the founding president of the Digital National Alliance, a branch of Grand Coalition for Digital Skills and Jobs.
 She is a strong proponent of the digital future of Europe and Bulgaria, including through a wider involvement of girls and women in ICT and transforming of education.
 Ms Passy was instrumental during Bulgaria’s EU accession talks, and when Bulgaria joined the EU she became the first European minister of Bulgaria.
 She also served as deputy minister of foreign affairs in two governments and as a member of parliament.
 Ms Passy is also the president of the oldest PanEuropean movement in United Europe – PanEuropa Bulgaria.
 Ms Passy is also a lawyer.

-Peter Stračar has been the president and CEO of GE Europe since January 1, 2018.
+Peter Stračar is a former president and CEO of GE Europe.
 Prior to this role, from January 2013, Mr Stračar was CEO of GE Central and Eastern Europe.
 In this role, he was responsible for GE’s growth strategy and leading a team of more than 20,000 people across manufacturing, sourcing, sales and other functions.
 Previously he was the president of Hilti’s Asia Pacific business, based in Hong Kong.
 Born in Slovakia in 1965, Mr Stračar holds a Master’s Degree in Electronic Engineering and Computer Science from the Technical University of Košice, and started his career at IBM Eastern Europe.

 Ion Sturza is a former prime minister and minister of economy of Moldova.
 He is also the founder and president of the investment group Fribourg Capital, with a presence in several countries in Europe.
 Previously, he held several managerial positions locally and internationally, at Moldex, Incon and Rompetrol.
 Mr Sturza is the founder and honorary chairman of the Sturza Family Foundation and a member of boards of foundations and international companies.
 He also co-founded the Foreign Policy Association of Moldova (APE).
 Born in 1960 in Moldova, he graduated from the Faculty of Economics at the State University in Chișinău.